Seminar X: Poetry and Song

 British Library, MS Harley 2253.

-Other Reading (just to give an impression of what sort of material is available)
+Other Reading (just to give an impression of the immense riches that are available)

 - Bell, N., Music in Medieval Manuscripts (London, 2001).
 VSR.B.
 Pamphlet.